X

 The next step would be securing a good deal, so focus your remaining energy on that - you can negotiate with the salesperson or enquire about upcoming sales events.

 Many brands have hidden costs associated with their products, particularly regarding delivery and assembly fees, so be certain to clarify these details with your salesperson.
-Understanding the full price of a sofa, including any additional charges, is essential for making an informed decision.
+Understanding the full sofa price, including any additional charges, is essential for making an informed decision.

 Key Takeaway: Visiting three to four establishments provides sufficient market insight without creating decision paralysis, whilst researching online beforehand allows efficient shortlisting.
 Testing sofas physically remains essential regardless of digital research, as photographic enhancement obscures crucial comfort and quality details that only tactile experience reveals.